akestoridis/zigator/README.md

 The user will have to accept responsibility for their actions if they want to proceed.

-## Publications
+## Related Publications

-Zigator was used in the following publications:
+* D.-G. Akestoridis, V. Sekar, and P. Tague, “On the security of Thread networks: Experimentation with OpenThread-enabled devices,” to appear in Proc.
+ACM WiSec’22.

-* D.-G. Akestoridis and P. Tague, “HiveGuard: A network security monitoring architecture for Zigbee networks,” to appear in Proc.
-IEEE CNS’21.
+* D.-G. Akestoridis and P. Tague, “HiveGuard: A network security monitoring architecture for Zigbee networks,” in *Proc.
+IEEE CNS’21*, 2021, pp. 209–217, doi: [10.1109/CNS53000.2021.9705043](https://doi.org/10.1109/CNS53000.2021.9705043).
 * D.-G. Akestoridis, M. Harishankar, M. Weber, and P. Tague, “Zigator: Analyzing the security of Zigbee-enabled smart homes,” in *Proc.
 ACM WiSec’20*, 2020, pp. 77–88, doi: [10.1145/3395351.3399363](https://doi.org/10.1145/3395351.3399363).

+## Acknowledgments

+This project was supported in part by the Carnegie Mellon CyLab Security and Privacy Institute and in part by Carnegie Mellon University.

 ## License